helicalinsight/helicalinsight/server/README.md

 The deployable artifact is produced at:

 ```
-presentation/target/hi-ce-7.0.0.war
+presentation/target/hi-ee-7.0.0.war
 ```

-Deploy it as `hi-ce.war` on Tomcat so the context path `/hi-ce` matches the frontend.
+Deploy it as `hi-ee.war` on Tomcat so the context path `/hi-ee` matches the frontend.

 ## Tomcat deployment